-"The Secretary of War may direct such issues of provisions, clothing, and fuel, as he may deem needful for the immediate and temporary shelter and supply of destitute and suffering refugees and freedmen and their wives and children, under such rules and regulations as he may direct."-Freedmen's Bureau Bill, 1865
+"The Secretary of War may direct such issues of provisions, clothing, and fuel, as he may deem needful for the immediate and temporary shelter and supply of destitute and suffering refugees and freedmen and their wives and children, under such rules and regulations as he may direct."-Freedmen's Bureau Bill, 1865.
+The image shows the old and sick being issued rations at the Freedmen's Bureau.

-POLITICAL PLANS FOR RECONSTRUCTION
+162) POLITICAL PLANS FOR RECONSTRUCTION